 There is a pretty comprehensive network of buses that connect most cities in Vietnam.
 Many of these have fairly home-made looking sleeper beds built in for longer journeys.

-We found that taxis were a great way to get around for journeys of an hour or two.
+We found that private cars and taxis were a great way to get around for journeys of an hour or two.
 They were amazingly good value, could take you door to door, and offered the chance to stop off at points of interest along the way.

 We particularly recommend doing this for the journey between Hoi An and Hue which involved a couple of changes by bus/train and was only fractionally cheaper than the taxi that took us all the way there with stops at the Marble Mountains and Hai Van.